Shining Sea Bikeway: History

-While the Woods Hole-Falmouth section of former railroad is owned by the Town of Falmouth, the Falmouth-North Falmouth section is owned by the Massachusetts Department of Transportation and is not officially abandoned.
+The Woods Hole-Falmouth section of the former railroad is owned by the Town of Falmouth: the Falmouth-North Falmouth section is owned by the Massachusetts Department of Transportation and a 99-year lease has been granted to Falmouth to build the trail.

-The name of the trail is a reference to the patriotic song "America the Beautiful".
+The trail name is a reference to the patriotic song "America the Beautiful".
 The author of the song's lyrics, Katherine Lee Bates, was born in Falmouth, and there is a plaque commemorating her poem near mile marker 2.